 Lyn works mainly in oils but also use acrylics and lithography.
 Her studio is located in Thetford and a small selection of work can be viewed at the Chimney Mill Galleries in West Stow, Suffolk.
 Lyn is happy to accept commissions.

-As an artist- printmaker I use a variety of approaches depending on the kind of image I wish to produce.
-I use a combination of Bauhaus methods and spontaneous mark making to create my paintings and prints.
+As an artist- printmaker I use a combination of Bauhaus methods and spontaneous mark making to create my paintings and prints.

 Trained at Lowestoft Art School, Chris took up printmaking when studying at the University of East Anglia.
 Her work in this field comprises linocuts and etchings.
 She paints predominantly in acrylics.
 Chris has had several one-woman shows and exhibits in a number of galleries throughout East Anglia.
 She has been included in the Discerning Eye Exhibition in London's Mall Galleries and the Eastern Open Exhibition in Kings Lynn.
 Chris is a regular exhibitor with the Norwich Print Fair and has featured in the Sainsbury Centre Picture Loan Scheme.
 During the annual Norfolk Open Studios Event, visitors may see her 1826 Albion relief press in action!